On scaling limits of random trees and maps with a prescribed degree sequence: Introduction

-A second problem is the question of the asymptotic behaviour of the planar maps in the case of large degrees, of order $\sigma_n$.
-Under suitable assumption, the {\L}ukasiewicz path should converge towards the excursion of a process with exchangeable increments which makes no negative jump.
-Aldous, Miermont \& Pitman~\cite{Aldous-Miermont-Pitman:The_exploration_process_of_inhomogeneous_continuum_random_trees_and_an_extension_of_Jeulin_s_local_time_identity} constructed the analogue of the height process of the associated `Inhomogeneous Continuum Random Tree' which is a family of random excursions with continuous-path which extends the Brownian excursion.
-One can then try to define `Inhomogeneous Continuum Random Maps' by adding random labels on such trees in a similar way as in~\cite{Le_Gall-Miermont:Scaling_limits_of_random_planar_maps_with_large_faces} and to prove convergence of the discrete maps towards these objects (after extraction of a subsequence).
-In this regards, the tightness result from~\cite{Marzouk:On_the_growth_of_random_planar_maps_with_a_prescribed_degree_sequence} is a first step towards such a convergence.
-The proof has to be different from here though, since as opposed to the Brownian regime, the {\L}ukasiewicz path and the height process are different processes at the limit.
+This work leaves open several questions on maps (in addition to those on trees and on the non-bipartite case discussed above).
+Let us only briefly mention that of the asymptotic behaviour of (planar bipartite) maps in the case of large degrees, of order $\sigma_n$, that we are currently investigating.
+Under suitable assumptions, the {\L}ukasiewicz path converges towards the excursion of a process with exchangeable increments which makes no negative jump.
+Aldous, Miermont, \& Pitman~\cite{AMP04} constructed the analogue of the height process of the associated `Inhomogeneous Continuum Random Tree' which is a family of random excursions with continuous-path which extends the Brownian excursion.
+One can then try to define `Inhomogeneous Continuum Random Maps' by adding random labels on such trees in a similar way as in~\cite{LGM11} and to prove convergence of the discrete maps towards these objects (after extraction of a subsequence).
+In this regard our tightness results from Theorems~\ref{thm:tension_cartes} and~\ref{thm:tension_etiquettes} represent a first step towards such a convergence.